cetome/sausage/README.md

 	- Number of high / critical incidents
 	- Number of incidents with known vulnerability exploited
 	- Incident occurrence due to known vs. unknown vulnerability
-	- Number of tasks assigned to CLIENT
+	- Number of tasks assigned to your organisation
 	- Duration of service loss per incident
 	- Thoroughness and accuracy of threat hunting
 	- Thoroughness of eradication (no recurrence of original or similar compromise)